minosss/ghosts/README.md

 - need sudo password to change hosts file permissions on mac and linux `> 777 > write > 644`
 - windows, I don't know how to run command with administrator, you should ensure the hosts is writable
+- interval runs in the frontend, and runs every minute but with a delay. will move to backend after I can use rust's pointer safely

 ## Thanks